hswg94/ecomm-terraform/readme.md

 6. AWS_DEFAULT_REGION
 - This should be stored under "env" category as a sensitive value
 - Automatically used by terraform cloud during runtime

+Full details on the system implementation and architecturing process can be found in Project Documentation.pdf.